Philippians 2:5-11 · Philippians · Updated April 25, 2026

 Summary

-The Christ Hymn in Philippians 2:5-11 is a passage from a letter written by the Apostle Paul to the Christian community in Philippi.
-This passage is significant because it outlines the humility and exaltation of Christ, serving as a model for believers.
-It begins by urging readers to adopt the mindset of Christ Jesus (2:5).
-Christ is introduced as having the form of God but choosing not to cling to equality with God (2:6).
+Philippians 2:5-11, known as the Christ Hymn, is a passage from a letter by the Apostle Paul to the Christian community in Philippi.
+It outlines the humility and exaltation of Christ, serving as a model for believers.
+Readers are urged to adopt the mindset of Christ Jesus (2:5).
+Christ has the form of God but chooses not to cling to equality with God (2:6).

-The passage describes a series of actions taken by Christ.
+The passage describes actions taken by Christ.
 He empties himself, taking the role of a servant and becoming human (2:7).
 As a man, he humbles himself further by being obedient to the point of death on a cross (2:8).
-This sequence highlights a downward movement from divine status to human suffering and death.
+This sequence shows a downward movement from divine status to human suffering and death.

 In response to Christ's humility and obedience, God exalts him to the highest place (2:9).
-God bestows on him a name above every name, ensuring that at the name of Jesus, every knee will bow in heaven, on earth, and under the earth, and every tongue will confess that Jesus Christ is Lord (2:10-11).
-The passage concludes by stating that these events bring glory to God the Father (2:11).
+God bestows on him a name above every name, ensuring that at the name of Jesus, every knee will bow in Heaven, on earth, and under the earth, and every tongue will confess that Jesus Christ is Lord (2:10-11).
+These events bring glory to God the Father (2:11).
+The Christ Hymn establishes a theological claim about the nature and actions of Christ.
+The passage outlines a dramatic movement from divine status to human humility, culminating in exaltation.
+It emphasizes that Christ, despite having the form of God, chooses a path of self-emptying and obedience, which leads to his ultimate glorification by God.
+This sequence not only shows the humility and sacrifice of Christ but also the resultant divine recognition and authority bestowed upon him.
+The passage concludes by linking Christ's exaltation to the glory of God the Father, suggesting that his actions have cosmic significance, inviting universal acknowledgment of his lordship.

 Chiastic structure